droidian-surya/device-page/docs/README.md

 - Changing audio to speaker in calls does not work on dandelion but works on angelica.
 - Earbuds or earphones do not work on dandelion but work on angelica.
 - Dual SIM functionality is currently not implemented in Phosh so only one SIM works at the moment.
+- Just like bluetooth, hotspot does not work from settings either and has to be used from a GUI application (such as the default advanced network app) or from terminal.
 - I'm not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
 - Please do some research if you have any concerns about features included in the products you find here before flashing it!
 - YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.